yuchitoto/epub_making_tools/Readme.md

 ## Tool list
 ### raw\_text\_to\_html.py
-A tool that takes text.txt of UTF-8 as input and output content.txt in UTF-8 with each line added with according html flags.
+A tool that takes text.txt of UTF-8 as input and output content.txt in UTF-8 with each line added with according html tags.